Lemon Cream Cheese Pound Cake

 Makes 12-16 servings.

-Lemon Glaze:
+Lime Glaze:

-In a small bowl, whisk 1/2 cup fresh lemon juice and 1 1/2 cups sugar until blended.
+In a small bowl, whisk 1/2 cup fresh lime juice and 1 1/2 cups sugar until blended.
 Set rack over a sheet of waxed paper, Generously brush cooled cake with glaze.
 After glaze has set; approximately 10 minutes, lightly sprinkle cake with confectioners’ sugar.

 Nordic Ware’s Fleur-de-Lis cake pan can be purchased at Nordic Ware’s website at: http://www.nordicware.com.